wp-plugins/roost-for-bloggers/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.1 =
+* Charts and Graphs! bbPress support!
+Plugin redesign!
+Other Major Updates!
+Does it get any better?

 = 2.0.5 =
 * Now supports Auto Push when posting from the WordPress mobile app and by email via Jetpack by WordPress.com